BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 These query triple patterns are more accurate because we can now precisely define the other expression conditions available instead of only an anatomical entity.

 ### In what cell types is a gene expressed?
 When defining the condition to assess a gene expression, the [genex:hasAnatomicalEntity](https://biosoda.github.io/genex/#hasAnatomicalEntity) property is used to state cell types too since a cell type is also considered as an anatomical entity.
-For example, to define that a gene is expressed in lung, the graph below is built where we can interpret as the gene is expressed in a cellular component located in lung, in other words, in lung.
+For example, to define that a gene is expressed in the lung, the graph below is built where we can interpret that the gene is expressed in a cellular component located in the lung, in other words, in the lung.
 Therefore, when the cell type is unspecified, we assert with `genex:hasAnatomicalEntity` property the value [obo:GO_0005575 (cellular_component)](http://purl.obolibrary.org/obo/GO_0005575), this [Gene Ontology](https://geneontology.org/) term is the root of all cell types.

 ![](../img/doc/sparql-tutorial/cell-type.png#tutoimgborder)